Harpullia ramiflora

-Harpullia ramiflora, commonly known as the Claudie tulipwood or Cape York tulipwood, is a tree in the Sapindaceae family native to north east Queensland, New Guinea and parts of Malesia.
+Harpullia ramiflora, commonly known as the Claudie tulipwood or Cape York tulipwood, is a species of plant in the lychee family Sapindaceae, native to parts of Malesia, New Guinea, and northeast Queensland, Australia.
+It was first described in 1877, and is now cultivated as a street and garden plant in Australia.
+It has a conservation status of 'least concern'.

 Description

 The Claudie tulipwood is a small tree growing up to 9 m high and a DBH of 15 cm.
 The dark green, glossy, compound leaves have 8 to 12 leaflets, and are quite large (they can reach up to 100 cm long including the petiole).
 The ovate to elliptic leaflets are also fairly large, reaching up to 40 by 8.5 cm.

 The inflorescences are initially axillary, later as the leaves fall they become ramiflorous.
 They are panicles up to 20 cm long, and carry numerous flowers about 10–13 mm in diameter, with a green caylyx and 4 or 5 white or cream reflexed petals.

-The fruits are bright red-pink, two-valved capsules about 12–18 mm long by 18 mm wide.
+The bright red fruits are two-valved capsules about 12–18 mm long by 18 mm wide.
 Each valve contains a single black seed which is almost or completely covered by a bright yellow aril.